-Current topics in molecular, organismal or population genetics.
-Maximum credit six units.

-561. Radiation Biology (3)

-Prerequisites: Biology 100 or 200B; Physics 180B and 182B.
+Prerequisites: Biology 350 and 356; Chemistry 361A, 361B.
+Application of recombinant DNA and molecular cell biology techniques in modern medical laboratory: theory and practice.
+561. Radiation Biology (3) Prerequisites: Biology 100 or 200B; Physics 180B and 182B.
 Recommended: Biology 356.
 Principles underlying radiological reactions of ionizing radiations.
-Effects of ionizing radiations at the biochemical, cell, organ, and organism levels.

-561L.
-Radiation Biology Laboratory (2)

-Six hours of laboratory.
+Effects of ionizing radiations at the biochemical, cell, organ, and organism levels 561L.
+Radiation Biology Laboratory (2) Six hours of laboratory.

 Prerequisite: Credit or concurrent registration in Biology 561.
 The laboratory determination of the effects of ionizing radiation on biological systems.
 563. Plant Physiology (3) Prerequisites: Biology 200B; Chemistry 230 or 231.
 Activities of plants, including photosynthesis, ion transport, translocation, water relations, growth and development.
-563L.
-Plant Physiology Laboratory (1) Three hours of laboratory.

-Prerequisite: Credit or concurrent registration in Biology 563.
-Laboratory experiments designed to demonstrate principles of water movement, ion transport, energy metabolism, growth and development in plants.
 564. Topics in Cellular Biology (3) Prerequisite: Biology 356 or Chemistry 361A-361B or Chemistry 560A-560B.
 Topics selected from chromatin structure function and regulation; cell cycle analysis and regulation; cellular membrane formation, structure and function.
-Other topics irregularly sched- 565.
-Topics in Comparative Physiology (3) Prerequisite: Biology 356.
-Topics vary each semester and are chosen from three areas: digestion, nutrition, respiration, metabolism, blood, circulation, osmoregulation, excretion; sensory reception, neural integration and muscle function; endocrine mechanisms.
+Other topics irregularly scheduled.
 Maximum credit six units.
-See Class 567.
-Molecular Endocrinology (3) Prerequisite: Biology 356.

-Molecular mechanisms of endocrine hormone biosynthesis, secretion, and actions.
+567. Molecular Endocrinology (3) Prerequisite: Biology 356.
+Molecular mechanisms of endocrine hormone biosynthesis, secretion. and actions.
 569. Molecular Pharmacology (3) Prerequisite: Biology 356.
 Recommended: Biology 567.
 Molecular mechanisms of pharmaceutical agents.
 Emphasis on drugs that interact with nervous and endocrine systems.
 576. Developmental Biology (3) Prerequisite: Biology 352.

 Analysis of development with emphasis on embryonic differentiation.

-577. Embryology (4)

-Two lectures and six hours of laboratory.
+577. Embryology (4) Two lectures and six hours of laboratory.
+Prerequisite: Biology 200B.
 Studies in comparative gametogenesis, morphogenesis, and reproductive physiology.
 578. Immunohematology (2) II Prerequisite: Biology 350.
 Recommended: Biology 585.
 Theory of blood grouping and typing with emphasis on recent advances.
 Procedures for identification of immune disorders and tests to determine compatibility.
 580. Advanced Human Anatomy (4) Two lectures and six hours of laboratory.
 Prerequisite: Biology 150 or 522.
 Comprehensive dissection and study of human cadavers with major emphasis on the regional approach.

-581. Animal Viruses (4)

-Two lectures and six hours of laboratory.
+582. Hematology (4) I. II Two lectures and six hours of laboratory.